rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 _side_note_end

-## My conclusions
+## Post Summary

-I am sure you have noticed that I think a lot about code complexity and consider it very important.
+I am sure you have noticed that I think a lot about code complexity.
-Yes, I do not feel comfortable working in messy code.
+And, yes, I do not feel comfortable working in messy code.
 Assessing and controlling the level of code complexity is crucial to me.

 It has dawned on me that my dislike of code complexity may not be shared by others. _False consensus effect_  is assuming that everyone else thinks like me.
-I am still certain that many programmers react negatively to code complexity, but now I think that most programmers feel at home in code with a high cognitive load.
+I remain convinced that some programmers react negatively to code complexity, but now I think that many programmers feel at home in code with a high cognitive load.
 This motivated me to work on this and the next post.
 IMO it is important that we try to understand each other a little better.

-Focusing on Haskell, here is my high level approach to lowering cognitive load in code:
-Haskell gives me access to implement some useful type level guarantees.
-I call such code _strict_.
-I think programming is making a series of choices between strict and flexible.
-Strict type safety can be cumbersome, it requires types to be refactored when things change.
-But with strict I can trust in types and that can remove a lot from consideration.
-Idiosyncratic requirement, state machines are often best encoded at type level.
-Flexible is easy (but dangerous) to change and, thus, needs extra effort to compensate for the lack of safety and for the extra cognitive load that comes with it (e.g. design clarity, test coverage).
-IMO, awareness of where the extra diligence is needed is crucially important.
-Writing some recursion schemes or complex Aeson instances and declaring "it compiles so it must work" is not it.
-Abstractions and types complement each other, I prefer to focus on selecting abstractions during initial design while types is something I like to tinker with all the time (even if strictness may cause me to sweat a bit).
+Are we doing a good job in making sure that programs are not overly complex?
+I think this a fair question to ask even if you think that simplicity is not crucially important.
+This post has argued that we are mostly failing on that front.
+In this post, we looked at how project complexity grows unnoticed, how bugs provide an unused learning opportunity for what makes us fail, and how FP can be hard to learn.
+As a whole this post has been a bit of _repetitive negative thinking_, but I hope you found some positives and useful ideas in it as well.
+Sometimes taking a different point of view can expose things that can be improved and I hope this has been the case here.

 ## There is much more to it